 So warrior, you didn’t come this far to only come this far.
 You’ve found your voice, your authenticity, your inner tribe and you’ve proven to yourself – over and over again – how strong you’re capable of being.

-This feeling you’re feeling right now will pass.
+This feeling of struggling you’re feeling right now will pass.

 In fact, you’ve lived through this feeling and days like this before.
 It feels like the pain will last forever, but it won’t.
 It will pass.